BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Introduction

-While TimeBERT is continually pre-trained with only very few computation resources (within 80 GPU hours), it outperforms other language models by a large margin on several tasks.
-Moreover, with only a small size of task-specific training data (e.g., 20\% for EventTime dataset in year granularity), it can achieve similar performance as the baselines that use entire data.
-To sum up, we make the following contributions in this work: \begin{enumerate}[leftmargin=1.5em, labelwidth=!] \item We investigate the effectiveness of incorporating temporal information into pre-trained language models using different pre-training tasks, and we demonstrate that injecting such information via specially designed time-oriented pre-training can benefit various downstream time-related tasks. \item We propose a novel pre-trained language representation model called TimeBERT, which is trained through two new pre-training tasks that involve two kinds of temporal information (timestamp and content time).
-To our best knowledge, this is the first work to investigate both types of temporal signals when constructing language models. \item We conduct extensive experiments on diverse time-related tasks that involve the two temporal aspects of documents or queries.
-The results demonstrate that TimeBERT achieves a new SOTA performance and can offer effective time-aware representations, thus it has capability to be successfully applied in applications for which time is crucial. \end{enumerate}
+While BiTimeBERT has been continually pre-trained with only very few computation resources (less than 80 GPU hours), it outperforms other language models by a large margin on several tasks.
+Moreover, with only a small size of task-specific training data (e.g., 20\% for the EventTime dataset in year granularity), it can achieve performance similar to the one of baselines that use entire data.
+To sum up, we make the following contributions in this work: \begin{enumerate}[leftmargin=1.5em, labelwidth=!] \item We investigate the effectiveness of incorporating temporal information into pre-trained language models using three different pre-training tasks, and we demonstrate that injecting such information via specially designed time-oriented pre-training can improve performance in various downstream time-related tasks. \item We propose a novel pre-trained language representation model called BiTimeBERT, which is trained through two new pre-training tasks that involve two kinds of temporal information (timestamp and content time).
+To our best knowledge, this is the first work to investigate both types of temporal signals when constructing language models. \item We conduct extensive experiments on diverse time-related tasks on 7 datasets that involve the two temporal aspects of text.
+The results demonstrate that BiTimeBERT achieves a new SOTA performance and can offer effective time-aware representations, thus it has the capability to be successfully used in applications for which time is crucial. \end{enumerate}